Browser does not support script.

 Salary sacrifice

-What we are doing to eliminate our Gender Pay Gap
+What are we doing to eliminate our Gender Pay Gap?

-Since the 2022 Gender Pay Gap reporting period, we have become an accredited Real Living Wage Employer, which increases the average hourly rate of all colleagues on lower grades.
+York St John University became an accredited Real Living Wage Employer in April 2022.
+This is reviewed annually, and we’ve recently increased the hourly rate of all colleagues on lower grades to £12.65 per hour.
 This includes our Student Ambassadors, who are all paid above the national minimum wage.

-We continue to promote part-time and flexible working for senior roles and ensure measures are in place to support this.
+• We continue to promote part-time and flexible working for senior roles and ensure measures are in place to support this.

 Facts and figures